cksystemsteaching/selfie/README.md

 What if for some reason we would like to give addition and subtraction precedence over multiplication and division?
 Easy.
 Just exchange `"+"` and `"*"` as well as `"-"` and `"/"` in the EBNF of expressions.
 In other words, grammars may have an effect on semantics, not just syntax!

-Fortunately, recursion in EBNF even allows us to control the structure of expressions to overrule the precedence of arithmetic operators using parenthesis as grouping operators, for example.
+Fortunately, recursion in EBNF even allows us to control the structure of expressions to overrule the precedence and associativity of arithmetic operators using parenthesis as grouping operators, for example.
 The derivation tree of `n * (n + 1) - n / 2 + 42` reveals its structural difference to `n * n + 1 - n / 2 + 42` right away:

 ```
              ___________